 Also, these vendors have created integrations with other proptech companies, allowing residents to manage both property and unit access from one app.
 That’s particularly convenient for granting access to service providers (e.g., house cleaners, dog walkers, or cable providers), especially during work hours or at other times when residents aren’t home.

 According to security solutions provider Vyanet, the benefits of access control systems include:

-- Reduced costs of lost keys.
+- Reduced costs of lost keys

-- Greater control over who can go where.
+- Greater control over who can go where

-- The ability to prevent strangers from entering buildings.
+- The ability to prevent strangers from entering buildings

-- Minimized risk of theft.
+- Minimized risk of theft

 For example, a typical investment in a smart lock is approximately $200.
-With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button, which can also be used to issue temporary access for maintenance staff.
-Conversely, it costs between $20 and $50 to rekey a door each time a tenant turns over plus the time involved from your property staff.
+With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button.
+Smart locks can also be used to issue temporary access for maintenance staff.
+Conversely, it costs between $20 and $50 to rekey a door each time a tenant turns over, plus the time involved from your property staff.

 3. One mobile app